omarelnokrashy/Fine-Grained-Fruit-Quality-Assessment/README.md

 ### 2. AlexNet Model

-[cite_start]The AlexNet model was adapted for this classification task[cite: 53, 54]. [cite_start]The architecture uses five convolutional layers and three fully connected layers to progressively extract hierarchical features[cite: 55, 56]. [cite_start]The model incorporates ReLU activation functions, dropout regularization, and max pooling to prevent overfitting[cite: 57].
+[cite_start]The AlexNet model was adapted for this classification task[cite: 54]. [cite_start]The architecture uses a series of convolutional and max pooling layers, which progressively extract hierarchical features from the input image[cite: 55]. [cite_start]The model incorporates ReLU activation functions, dropout regularization, and max pooling to reduce overfitting and manage computational complexity[cite: 57]. [cite_start]The final output layer uses a softmax activation to produce class probabilities[cite: 58].

 * [cite_start]**Input Size**: $224 \times 224 \times 3$ (RGB image) [cite: 60]
 * [cite_start]**Optimizer**: AdamW [cite: 73]